Traffic tickets: How to fight a speeding ticket in Minnesota

 Two types of speed limits: statutory and posted

 Speed limit signs giving drivers notice must comply with the Minnesota Manual on Traffic Control Devices.
-It has the effect of law, via Minnesota Rules and statutory incorporation.
+And it has the effect of law, via Minnesota Rules and statutory incorporation.

 Speeding Lawyer Thomas Gallagher has won many cases with a sign defense.